-Best Forex Brokers United Arab Emirates for 2023
+Best Forex Brokers in United Arab Emirates for 2024

 Trading forex (currencies) in the United Arab Emirates is popular among residents.
 While recommended, forex brokers are not required to become authorised by the Securities and Commodities Authority (SCA) to accept residents of the United Arab Emirates as customers.

 The Securities and Commodities Authority is the financial regulatory body in the United Arab Emirates.
 Website: https://www.sca.gov.ae.
 We recommend that United Arab Emirates residents also follow the SCA on Twitter: https://twitter.com/sca_uae.

 The SCA was established in 2000 and is responsible for supervising and monitoring the markets in the United Arab Emirates.
 For a historical breakdown, here's a link to the Securities and Commodities Authority webpage on Wikipedia.